Ezio121/Fivem-Vehicle-Persistence/README.md

   As long as a vehicle is saved, when a player reconnects they spawn in that vehicle, persisting all the vehicle data

 2.Press [ to delete the vehicle from the database so that the auto spawn doesn't happen

+3. /toggeautosave command disables/enables auto saving of vehicle data into the database when a player disconnects When it is enabled Players don't need to save their vehicle information manually, when they disconnect from the server or crash, the script autosaves the vehicle details and loads them when the player respawns.

 Note: Keys can be configured at the top of the client.lua